Cherry Lakes is a 5 acre gravel pit and the biggest lake on the complex. It holds over 300 specimen Carp, most of which are over 20lb and up to 49-12.

 All the Lodge and Cottage swims contain plenty of features ranging from tree lined bank side ledges and shallows, to deep channels and holes, to plateaus and bars.
 Click here to find out about the lake restoration project.

-Since the beginning of 2014 over 115 different anglers have landed 30lb+ Carp and joined the Cherry Lakes 30+ club.
-These ‘membership’ complimentary polo shirts (and hoodies for the over 35lb)+ have become much sought after and prized possessions!
+Since the beginning of 2014 over 160 different anglers have landed 30lb+ Carp and joined the Cherry Lakes 30+ club.
+For many this was their Personal Best.
+Each new member of the 30+ club receives a complimentary polo shirts (and hoodies for the over 35lb)+ and these have become much sought after and prized possessions!

 The Cherry Lake Carp are growing, having responded well to the on-going feeding programme undertaken over the last five years.
 We feed them on the Pellets, Spod mix and Cherry Lake Boilies that we also sell.
 We normally feed the Carp in Cherry Lake, Cherry Springs and Cherry Mere two to three times a week during the warmer months when the water temperature is above 10 degrees Centigrade.
 See bait deal section